isomerpages/moe-holyinnocentshigh/_about/Departments/Character & Citizenship Education.md

 service towards God and society, notably by having a moral and good work ethic, and performing to the best of one’s ability.
 HIHS seeks to nurture students who can make decisions guided by school values.</p>
-<p>The HIHS ECG curriculum include sharing sessions by industry practitioners
+<p>The HIHS ECG curriculum includes sharing sessions by industry practitioners
 and post-secondary educational institutions; work experiences/attachments with industry partners; learning journeys to various industries, ECG MOE and school-based lessons, and counselling.</p>